jj-zhu/jj-zhu.github.io/file/phd_berlin_2.md

 Ph.D. positions in mathematics **optimal transport and robust machine learning**, on topics closely related to computational OT, gradient flows, deep generative models, Bayesian inference, kernel methods, distributional robustness, generalization, optimization, robustness in RL and control, interfacing robustness and causality or fairness.

 # Qualification
-The ideal candidate's background is in machine learning and/or applied math (e.g. optimization, PDE/SDE), with **a master's degree and related research experience**.
-Those qualifications are demonstrated by high-quality technical reports or publications in relevant venues such as (NeurIPS/ICLR/AISTATS/ICML/AAAI/CoLT/ALT/JMLR/STOC etc.).
+The ideal candidate's background is in machine learning and/or applied math (e.g. optimization, analysis of PDE/SDE), with **a master's degree and related research experience**.
+Those qualifications are demonstrated by high-quality technical reports or publications in relevant venues such as (NeurIPS/ICML/ICLR/AISTATS/UAI/AAAI/CoLT/JMLR/TMLR etc.).
 Candidates with strong applied or industrial experiences (e.g. deep learning) will also be considered.
 Inquiry welcome.

 # Examples of topics include